 Flagstaff International Relief Effort (FIRE) is a non-profit, non-government (NGO) organization.
 FIRE is a registered 501c.3 organization in the United States, headquartered in Flagstaff, Arizona, with a registered NGO branch office in Ulaanbaatar Mongolia.
-After 16 years of work, FIRE continues to evolve, meeting the challenges of a rapidly changing Mongolia.
-FIRE’s sustainable programs stive to empower the Mongolian community, and are currently focused primarily on hepatitis and liver cancer prevention through research, training, supply distribution, and awareness campaigns targeted at the general population and health care facilities.
+After 16 years of work, FIRE continues to evolve, meeting the challenges of a rapidly changing country.
+Through sustainable programs, FIRE strives to empower the Mongolian community.
+These programs currently focus primarily on viral hepatitis and liver cancer prevention through research, training, supply distribution, awareness campaigns, testing and vaccination targeted at the general population and health care facilities and workers.

-FIRE is currently working with the Mongolian Ministry of Health, the World Health Organization (WHO), the National Institutes of Health (NIH), the Asian Development Bank (ADB), the Canadian Society for International Health (CSIH) and the Asian Liver Center at Stanford University to strategically and responsibly implement our life changing programs.
+FIRE is currently working with the Ministry of Health, Mongolia, the World Health Organization (WHO), the National Institutes of Health (NIH), the Asian Development Bank (ADB), the Canadian Society for International Health (CSIH), and the Asian Liver Center at Stanford University to strategically and responsibly implement life changing programs.

-The Flagstaff International Relief Effort (FIRE) is dedicated to providing resources and support to individuals and communities in need, to reduce poverty and provide an improved quality of life.
-Currently, FIRE's programs are currently focused in Mongolia.
+The Flagstaff International Relief Effort (FIRE) is dedicated to providing resources and support to communities in need, to reduce poverty, and improve the quality of life.
+Currently, FIRE's programs are focused in Mongolia.

-FIRE works with partners at all levels - local, national and international - to improve education and health through enabling programs targeted at individuals and communities.
+FIRE works with partners at all levels - local, national and international - to improve education and health care through Empowering Programs targeted at communities.